Posted by Early Growth

-A Profit and Loss statement (P&L), or income statement is a straightforward listing of profits and loss contrasted.
-It illustrates a specified periods performance in how revenue is retained, how the top line is transformed into the bottom line.
+A profit and loss statement (P&L), or income statement is a straightforward listing of profits and loss contrasted.
+It illustrates a specified periods performance in how revenue is retained, how the top line transformed into the bottom line.

-The P&L is a summary of a period in contrast with the fine detail of a Balance sheet.
+The P&L statement is a summary of a period in contrast with the fine detail of a balance sheet.
 It is similar in that way to the cash flow statement but differs by including data that doesn’t involve cash but does impact profit.

 The basic steps involve totaling revenues and subtracting expenses.
 Some basics to follow are:

 2. Specify Data accordingly, longer periods have less detail, shorter periods can be more granular.

 3. Use sales reports and other relevant raw data to document your numbers